inductiva/inductiva/tutorials/pinns/heat-3-PINN.md

 + solve a PDE to more than one instance of the boundary conditions without having to retrain the whole model again.

 Neural Networks sure sound exciting, right?
-Stay tuned for Heat #3 🌶️!
+Stay tuned 🌶️!

 ## References